 Product Environmental Footprint Category Rules aim at providing detailed technical guidance on how to conduct a product environmental footprint study.
 PEFCRs complement general methodological guidance for environmental footprint by providing further specification at the product level.
 PEFCRs will increase reproducibility and consistency in product environmental footprint studies.

 The Commission, in collaboration with Confederation of European Paper Industries (CEPI), has tested the process aimed at developing Product Footprint Category Rules (PFCR) for paper.
-More information on this testing exercise is available at: www.paperpfcr.eu
+Please contact CEPI for more information on this testing exercise.

 Expert consultation on the 1st draft of the PEF and OEF methods